sato-s/sato_markdown/README.md

 ## Feature

 - Convert markdown into beautiful HTML.
-- Converted HTML includes all javascript and css in its body.
+- Converted HTML includes all javascript and css in it for easy distribution.
 - Syntax highlight with prism.js.

 ## Usage